bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 * The names of the scripts, the data files and the Make steps quickly go out of sync.
-They say naming things is the hardest problem in computing, well renaming things is worse, fragile and a pig's arsehole of a task but without the pleasure.
+They say naming things is the hardest problem in computing, well renaming things is a fragile pig's arsehole of a task.
 * Naming my scripts `01.*` and so on worked well at first, then I needed more pipeline steps and `01a` etc were born.
 And I had to remember them.
-Not fun.
+Next time it's subdirs.
 * I had to turn bell off in my terminal because tab completion is, well, if you've been there you'll know it makes your middle finger ache.
 Or maybe that's just me 🔔🖕
-* I deleted all my data on more than one occasion by putting a space in after the data dir while running rm with `-r`.
+* I deleted all my data on more than one occasion by putting a space in after the data dir while running `rm -r`.
 Setting the files to read-only didn't help because `-f` is muscle memory by this point.
 Running on a Mac might have, since it's less "friendly" with its flag and target ordering.
+* Conflated log and data dirs for a while, and ended up blowing them away.
+  Eventually I ended up with separate `data`, `data.bak` and `log` dirs.

 ## 📦 1.
 ALL THE BINARIES

-First up, we need to know all the binaries that exist.
-Thisimpossible task is somewhat possible in Ubuntu as we can install `apt-file`, run `apt-file update` then grep its lz4 archives for stuff in `/bin` and `/usr/bin`.
+First up, we need to know all the commands that exist.
+This impossible task is somewhat possible in Ubuntu as we can install `apt-file`, run `apt-file update` then grep its lz4 archives for stuff in `/bin` and `/usr/bin`.

-That doesn't give us everything, but if you add in `/etc/alternatives` and all the default binaries too (`/sbin` and the shell builtins) then you've got a pretty solid collection.
+That doesn't give us everything, but if you add in `/etc/alternatives` and all the default `/sbin` and the shell builtins then you've got a pretty solid starting point.

-`uh-halp` supports Windows too, but I'll eat that can of worms when I open it.
+`uh-halp` supports Windows too, but I'll eat that can of worms when I have the stomach for it.
 It's not like you can just do `pip install uh-halp` and the thing appears on your path in Windows, because `python` is buried in an ever-moving dir.
 Bronchitis limits the amount of time somebody has got for Windows anyway.

 So just Ubuntu packages for now.
 Using Docker.
 Easy-peasy: